supertypeai/sectors-kb/recipe/quick_start_in_python/01_list_all_subsectors.md

 | 4   | Food Staples Retailing        |

 ## Data Visualization

 Now lets try to visualize all the subsectors using altair!

 ### Lets look at another API

 The list of all subsectors API only returns a list of subsectors.
-This is not terribly insightful, so let's shift our focus onto another Sectors API that list all companies within each subsector.
-That will give us more data to work with and lay the foundation for our data visualization later on.
+This is not terribly insightful, so let's shift our focus onto another Sectors API that lists all companies within each subsector.
+That will give us more data to work with and lay the foundation for our data visualization later.

 ### Collect the data